-This academic year 20/21 The Algarve International School is offering the following subjects for iGCSE:
+This academic year 21/22 AIS is offering the following subjects for iGCSE:

-Algarve International School students in this key stage are expected to take at least six iGCSE's in order to fulfil a balanced, full and healthy timetable.
+AIS students in this key stage are expected to take at least six iGCSE's in order to fulfill a balanced, full and healthy timetable.
 There are four core subjects that are suggested ...
 English, Maths, a Science (Biology, Chemistry or Physics) and Portuguese.

 As every child and circumstance is different, we are always willing to discuss exceptions to the rule.